meowpunch/meowpunch/README.md

 I am passionate about contributing to new innovations of paradigms in everyday lives through technology 🤩

-Nowadays, I've been interested in
+Nowadays, I've been interested in Java 17, Graalvm and Project Loom
 - design patterns and principles (OOP)
 - functional programming (scala)
 - cloud native technologies (kubernetes, AWS)